Samuel-Ishimwe/rwasis_api_documentation/README.md

 Accept-Charset: utf-8
 ```

-The response contians the updated information about the land.
+The response contains the updated information about the land.

 Example response: